 - if so, whether an ADR visa rejection would result in unjustifiably harsh consequences for the applicant or their family.

 Worried to Prepare an Adult Dependent Relative (ADR) Visa Application?

 You may be able to identify and relate to one or more of the above approachable methods to you and your family’s present conditions.
 Yet, due to the strictness, complications and difficulties involved in the ADR visa process, 90% applications wind-up in rejection.
-Hence, preferably, you may contact expert lawyers in East London for Adult Dependent Relative visa category like the Legend Solicitors.
+Hence, preferably, you may contact our immigration solicitors in London for Adult Dependent Relative visa category like the Legend Solicitors.
 Let us guide you formulate a suitable course of action with a conclusive visa application so as to leave no stone unturned.